chipmuenk/pyfda/README.md

 * **xlwt** and / or **XlsxWriter** for exporting filter coefficients as *.xls(x) files

 ## Installing pyFDA
-You need to have a working Python installation on your computer, preferrably including the libraries listed above.
+Unless running a binary, you need to have a working Python installation on your computer, preferrably including the libraries listed above.

 There is only one version of pyfda for all supported operating systems, Python and Qt versions.
 As pyfda is a pure Python project (no binaries, no compilation required), you don't need to install anything in principle: You can simply download and unpack the zip file from here and start the program from the top project directory using `pyfda/pyfdax.py` with